To begin Programming in PHP, almost everyone is faced with this simple but obvious question:

-Few beginners asked me this question, so here is the answer (I'll update this post from time to time to meet the visitors' interests):
+Answer: The easiest way to start with PHP Programming is using the software bundle named XAMPP (I'll update this post from time to time to meet the visitors' interests):

-You don't have to install Apache and MySQL separately, in fact, it is often difficult for beginners to install these bundles separately and combine them to run PHP.
+You don't have to install Apache, PHP and MySQL separately, in fact, it is often difficult for beginners to install these bundles separately and combine them to run PHP.
 XAMPP does that for you with just a few clicks.

 In Windows, before you install XAMPP, you'll have to uninstall existing Apache and MySQL installation (if they were installed as a service).
 If they were not installed as a service, then you may or may not uninstall them, it's up to you (and may be up to some unforeseen setting in your system).

-All your php files has to be in this
+htdocs.
+All your php files will have to be in this

-test.php.
-Also, when you make this file, make sure it has no
+Note: when you save this file, make sure it has no

-.txt extension at the end.
-Since, some text editors place
+.txtextension at the end.
+Some text editors place

 test.php.
-To avoid this, when you save the file using a text editor, place double quote around the file name: e.g.
+To avoid this, when you save the file using any text editor, place double quote around the file name: e.g.

 C:\xampp) and run